RomanistHere/Measureland/src/markdown/posts/en/tutorial.md

 To add Point of Interest, the first thing is to find it on the map.
 Next, click the approximate place and choose *"Add Point of Interest"*.
 Now, pick the best title possible, let it be short and clean, so everyone can understand what it is without looking into the description.
 And for description, put there relevant information: cons, pros, radius of affecting and so on.
 Facts are the best!
 Tags can be useful too.

+If you hesitate about whether the object is good enough to be marked as POI on the map, think **how often do you use or pay attention to it, what feelings/emotions does it arouse in you?** If you used to not pay attention to it, or you don't feel anything special about the place - probably it's not the best candidate.

 ### Connecting Ratings and POIs

 After clicking the existing rating you'll be able to "see what's nearby".
 Click the button, and it'll show the closest rating's stats and POIs.